gnagel/grpc-on-rails/README.md

 * Documentation is still very basic and hard to grasp.
 * The generated code is super duper simple.
 Should probably invest in some sort of "active record"-like decorator.
 * How hard would it be to attach a `grpc-gateway` JSON-API inside the Rails app?
 It would be cool to mount it somehow so the Rails app can be a proxy to the gRPC API for older clients.
+* Seems like ActiveRecord ruins the client somehow.
+Probably because I'm on SQLite.
+If I get a multi-user DB, this might work better.